 Block 5.
-List all previous harbor facility grants received at this harbor facility under this grant program.
+List all previous harbor facility grants received at this harbor facility under this grant program and the date that the grant was closed.
 If the harbor facility has not received a previous harbor grant, then the applicant should leave this blank or put down "N/A".